 Section 13.6 Employees shall be given the opportunity to have a Union Steward or representative, chosen by the Employee in addition to the Union President present in any disciplinary hearing.
 For pre-termination hearings Employees shall have the opportunity to have an attorney present.
-Employees shall be notified in writing of any pre-action hearing at least two (2) working days (or equivalent work hours) prior to a pre-action hearing and five (5) working days (or equivalent work hours) prior to a pre-termination hearing.
+Employees shall be notified in writing of any pre-action hearing at least two (2) working days (or equivalent work hours) prior to a pre-termination hearing.
 The written notification of hearings shall include: 1) general information concerning the alleged offense(s); 2) the work rule(s) violated (if any); 3) the policy or procedure(s) violated (if any); 4) the time, date and place of hearing; 5) the right to have a Union Steward or representative at the hearing, 6) the name of hearing officer.
 The disciplinary review process including the determination of discipline shall normally be completed thirty (30) calendar days from management becoming aware of the alleged misconduct.
 If the disciplinary review process is expected to take longer than thirty (30) calendar days, the Employee shall be given written notice including the reason for delay and the expected date that the disciplinary process may be completed.
 This principle shall not apply to deliberate or serious offenses which may lead to an immediate demotion or discharge.